phpMv/ubiquity/docs/rest/index.rst

 Resource REST
 -------------

-A REST controller can be directly associated with a resource (a model).
+A REST controller can be directly associated with a model.

 .. note::
    If you do not have a mysql database on hand, you can download this one: :download:`messagerie.sql </model/messagerie.sql>`